lmc297/BTyper/archive/btyper-2.3.0-README.md

 ### btyper2matrix.py

-* **Purpose:** aggregates multiple BTyper file results files and produce a single matrix/text file (easier to read/interpret for users with more than one genome, easier to parse)
+* **Purpose:** aggregates multiple BTyper final results files and produce a single matrix/text file (easier to read/interpret for users with more than one genome, easier to parse)

 * **Input:** path to directory containing btyper final results files; these files have the suffix '_final_results.txt' and should be in a directory called 'btyper_final_results', provided the directory was not renamed